LicensePlates.cc

 Indiana License Plates

-The Bicentennial base is reusing numbers from the 2008 base upon renewal.
-Therefore, it will be impossible to track highs for this issue.
+The Bicentennial base reused numbers from the 2008 base upon renewal, making it very difficult to track highs.
 Here is our information for the 2008 base:

 Indiana is randomly issuing the new base, so tracking highs has become impossible.
 Plates are being issued in the 3 number/3 letter, 3 number/2 letter, and even 3 number/1 letter formats in each county.
 3/3 plates have already been spotted from at least AAF through ZZZ, so obviously some combinations have been skipped, but there is no actual master allocation.
 On the good side, people who previously had low numbers (1-100) in the traditional county coded plates may keep the number on the new base by paying a $30 fee, which is less than the personalized fee.
 The new font looks much better with the traditional numbering format, and as with the embossed plates, the new font closely resembles the older format with the smaller letter and appropriate spacing, and it looks far better than on the green background plates currently being phased out.